LittleMoonie/TimeManager/App.Docusaurus/content/backend/timesheet.md

 ## Filling a Weekly Timesheet

 Open **Top Menu → Timesheet** to log your hours and update task progress.
-The weekly grid is fast, keyboard-friendly, and supports autosaving.
+The weekly grid is fast, keyboard-friendly, and supports per-day comments.

 ### Screen guide

+A — **Acting for another user**
+If you have the `timesheet.create.forUser` permission, use the **User** selector to fill time on someone else’s behalf.

-A — **Week navigation**
+B — **Week navigation**
-Move to the previous or next week.
-Navigation is limited so you can’t go past the current week.
+Move to the previous or next week, or jump to a date.
+(Navigation is limited so you can’t go past the current week.)

-B — **What you can see & select**
+C — **What you can see & select**
 The Projects and Work Items shown are controlled by your organization’s settings.
-Prefill options: If "Auto" or "Same codes as last submitted" is enabled in your company settings, your grid will open with those Time Codes pre-added.
+Prefill options: If Auto or Same codes as last submitted is enabled, your grid opens with those Time Codes pre-added.

-C — **Add rows**
+D — **Add rows**
 Click **Add row** to insert a new project/non-project activity line.

+E — **Per-day comments**
+Each day supports a short comment.
+Use it to describe what you did.

-D — **Enter time**
+F — **Enter time**
 Click a cell to enter hours.

-E — **Save vs. Submit**
+Choose between duration, decimal hours, or start/end tabs in the popup (your preference is remembered).
+Use the comment icon to add or edit the per-day note.

+### Save vs. Submit

-- **Save**: Your changes are saved automatically as a draft.
+Save keeps your changes as a draft.

-- **Submit**: Saves and sends your timesheet for approval.
+Submit saves and sends your timesheet for approval.

 (If your workspace uses auto-prefill, auto-save, or auto-submit policies, those will apply as configured by your company.)

 ### Tips & troubleshooting

 - **Don’t see a time code?**
-  - Use the "Quick-add time code" search bar to find the code you are looking for.
+  - Check **Filter Codes** in the toolbar.
   - Confirm the task hasn’t disabled time logging.
   - Ensure you have the required privilege.
 If not, contact an admin.